BiliangbanDoctor/Reinforcement-Learning-homework/README.md

 # Reinforcement-Learning-homework
-These are codes I written for my class Reinforcement Learning
+These are codes I wrote for my class: Reinforcement Learning